flyteorg/flyte/docs/community/contribute/contribute_code.rst

    # Step 4: Running the single binary.
    # The POD_NAMESPACE environment variable is necessary for the webhook to function correctly.
    # You may encounter an error due to `ERROR: duplicate key value violates unique constraint`.
 Running the command again will solve the problem.
-   POD_NAMESPACE=flyte ./flyte start --config flyte-single-binary-local.yaml
+   POD_NAMESPACE=flyte flyte start --config flyte-single-binary-local.yaml
    # All logs from flyteadmin, flyteplugins, flytepropeller, etc. will appear in the terminal.